If you think you can't do something, prove it

 After all, if you’ve been astounded once, why can’t you be astounded again?

-2. I now think there's lots of skills in research which translate well to programming, and that most researchers would make excellent developers.
-More on this in a separate article, but the main factor is that much of programming is debugging, and if you know how to set up a good experiment, you basically know how to debug programs well.
+I now think there’s lots of skills in research which translate well to programming, and that most researchers would make excellent developers.
+The main reason is that much of programming is debugging, and if you know how to set up a good experiment, you basically know how to debug programs well. ↩

-4. They need to be fair experiments.
-If you try and pull a couch-to-marathon tomorrow, yes, you will actually collapse in the street.
+They need to be fair experiments.
+If you try and pull a couch-to-marathon tomorrow, then yes, you will actually collapse in the street.
 But would you trust that as conclusive evidence?
-I'm sure the majority of people (myself included) who have run marathons couldn't have achieved that either.
-Doesn't seem like a fair experiment to me.
+I’m sure the majority of people who have run marathons couldn’t have done that at the start either.
+Doesn’t seem like a fair experiment to me. ↩